Eurac-Research/ADO/_posts/markdown/navigation-items/about-the-data.md

 ---
 title: About the Data
+slug: about-the-data
 ---

-# Report on existing monitoring platforms and potential data for the integration into ADO
+## Report on existing monitoring platforms and potential data for the integration into ADO

 The Regional report on existing drought monitoring platforms and potential data for the integration into ADO is based on the analysis of channelled reviews of drought monitoring approaches from Austria, France, Germany, Italy, Switzerland and Slovenia.